Hasstrup/bonify-challenge/README.md

      export const GOOGLE_MAPS_API_KEY="Your google maps API KEY" export const YOUTUBE_API_KEY="Your youtube Api Key"
    ```
-  You should be set up now
+  You should be set up now. :)

-- **Android Caveat**:
+- **Android Caveat**
    Because of the issue referenced [here](https://github.com/react-native-community/react-native-maps/issues/2695), which is a result of two conflicting libraries (react-native-navigation && react-native-maps); You would need to modify the build gradle version for the react-native-maps package, to get the app to work on android.

    ```
     cd node_modules/react-native-maps/lib/android/build.gradle
-    // add this line to the dependencies block implementation "com.android.support:appcompat-v7:${rootProject.ext.supportLibVersion}"
+    // add this line to the END of the dependencies block implementation "com.android.support:appcompat-v7:${rootProject.ext.supportLibVersion}"

    ```